Welcome to RainbowKids!

-Martha Osborne is the founder and Executive Director of the RainbowKids Adoption & Child Welfare website.
-Over several decades of advocacy for vulnerable children and orphans, her focus on finding real-world solutions to the growing issue of children living out their childhoods in group homes, foster-care, and orphanages has led to Child Advocacy Model implementation and the collaboration of local, state, and global organizations.
+Martha Osborne is the founder of the RainbowKids Adoption & Child Welfare website.
+Over several decades of advocacy for vulnerable children and orphans, her focus has been on finding real-world solutions to the growing issue of children living out their childhoods in group homes, foster-care, and orphanages.

 Martha is an adoptee, and mother to five children who entered her family through adoption at various ages and from difficult beginnings.
 With time, love, dedication, therapies, prayer, and a few bumps and struggles along the way, those five children have grown into vibrant young people and adults.
 Contact Martha via Email.